Muizo/software_engineering_devops/README.md

-#
-My first devops project
-##
-This project is strictly shell
+This is a nice project`